Polycystic Ovarian Disease (PCOD)

 If you are diagnosed with Polycystic Ovary Syndrome (PCOS), treatment will depend upon your goals.
 Some patients are primarily concerned with fertility, while others are more concerned about menstrual cycle regulation, excess hair growth (hirsutism), and/or acne.
 Regardless of your primary goal, Polycystic Ovary Syndrome (PCOS) should be treated because of the long-term health risks it poses.

 If fertility is your immediate goal, ovulation may often be induced with clomiphene citrate (Clomid®, Serophene®), an orally administered fertility medication.
-Treatment with medications that increases your body's sensitivity to insulin, such as metformin (Glucophage®), may lead to more regular ovulation.
-Gonadotrophins, may be used to induce ovulation if you do not respond to simpler treatments.
-Gonadotropin therapy, however, is more expensive and associated with a greater chance of multiple pregnancy and side effects than oral therapies but does have, statistically, higher success rates in a shorter period of time.
+Treatment with medications that increase your body's sensitivity to insulin, such as metformin (Glucophage®), may lead to more regular ovulation.
+Gonadotrophins may be used to induce ovulation if you do not respond to simpler treatments.
+Gonadotropin therapy, however, is more expensive and associated with a greater chance of multiple pregnancies and side effects than oral therapies but does have, statistically, higher success rates in a shorter period of time.